Summer Semester permits are on sale beginning Monday, April 20th at 8 am online. weber.myparkinginfo.com

 Weber State Parking is going virtual.
 Beginning this fall, a physical parking permit will not be required.
 The new system will allow faculty, staff and students to purchase permits from a computer or smart phone and their license plate will grant the parking permissions/privileges.
-Watch our website and the campus bulletin for more information.
+Purchase your virtual permit here.

-NEW EV Charging Stations available in the A1 parking lot!
+NEW EV Charging Stations available in the W4 parking lot!

 WSU Parking Services is proud to offer a 20% rebate on annual parking permits issued to fuel efficient, low emission vehicles.
 The green vehicles rebate is available for vehicle models made in the year 2000 and newer that meet a Green Book Score of 46 or higher.

 The Green Book Score is a rating based on vehicle mpg and emission standards as set by the American Council for an Energy-Efficient Economy (ACEEE).

 To qualify for the Green Vehicle Parking Permit Rebate follow these steps:

 Step 1.
 Purchase and pay for a parking permit as normal, online through your Weber Portal.